GamehunterKaan/AutoPWN-Suite/README.md

 - [x] Easy to read output.
 - [x] Function to output results to a file.
 - [x] pypi package for easily installing with just `pip install autopwn-suite`.
+- [x] Automatically install nmap if its not installed.
 - [ ] Function to automatically download exploit related to vulnerability.
 - [ ] .deb package for Debian based systems like Kali Linux and Parrot Security.
 - [ ] Arch Linux package for Arch based systems like BlackArch and ArchAttack.